htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     to a value equal to or less than 0 DAGMan will not query the *condor_schedd*.
     Default value is 28800 seconds (8 Hours).

+:macro-def:`DAGMAN_PRINT_JOB_TABLE_INTERVAL`
+    An integer value representing the number of seconds DAGMan will wait before printing out the job state table to the debug log.
+If set to ``0`` then the table is never printed.
+This value defaults to 900 seconds (15 minutes).

 :macro-def:`MAX_DAGMAN_LOG[DAGMan]`
     This variable is described in :macro:`MAX_<SUBSYS>_LOG`.
 If not defined,